-- 1 Log in to the Sentinel Main interface as an administrator. - 2 Click Storage > Events. - 3 In the Data Storage Location section, select CIFS. - 4 Specify the following information:
+- 1 From Sentinel Main, click Storage > Events. - 2 In the Data Storage Location section, select CIFS. - 3 Specify the following information:

 Server: Specify the IP address or hostname of the computer where the CIFS server, also known as the SMB server, is configured.